Buildings & Quiet Spaces

 Holy Cross Church, Edinburgh

-Many of our buildings are open during the day and if not there are often ‘wayside chapels’ in porches and benches in the gardens where one can find sanctuary in the midst of a busy day.
-‘Sacred space’ which this becomes is re-energising for both the body and the soul.
+Many of our buildings are open during the day and there are often ‘wayside chapels’ in porches and benches in the gardens where you can find sanctuary in the midst of a busy day.
+This becomes a ‘sacred space’, re-energising for both the body and the soul.

 Why not try exploring the ‘sacred space’ offered by your local church?